MikeDev101/cloudlink/README.md

 # CloudLink

-## NOTICE: DO NOT INSTALL FROM PYPI FOR NOW, RELEASE IS CURRENTLY BORKED, WILL BE FIXED IN SERVER 0.1.5.2

-### [Discussion Forum](https://scratch.mit.edu/discuss/topic/398473)
-### [HackMD Documentation](https://hackmd.io/G9q1kPqvQT6NrPobjjxSgg)

 CloudLink is a high-speed, reliable, and custom websocket extension for Scratch 3.0, with server code that runs on Python.
 It permits cross-project (as well as cross-program) cloud variables.
 It also enables full-duplex networking and limitless possibilities for Scratch 3.0 projects.
+## Links

+### [Discussion Forum](https://scratch.mit.edu/discuss/topic/398473)
+### [HackMD Documentation](https://hackmd.io/G9q1kPqvQT6NrPobjjxSgg)

+## Example code
 Example code can be downloaded in the GitHub repository.

 #### Server: https://github.com/MikeDev101/cloudlink/blob/master/server_example.py